 What was wrong with that, I wondered; it’s fun to entertain guests.
 How naive I was back then!
 Of course, I’d been previously living for a long time just outside Cleveland, US, which isn’t exactly a destination city, and we’d had relatively few house guests during those years.

 However, living in a tourist destination like Seville, I soon found that my guests arrived with considerably higher expectations.
 Early on, a British expat explained to me that you have to set boundaries right from the start.
 “When people want to visit me,” he said, “I always tell them the rules: You can come for three days, no more, and during that time you will take me out for a nice meal at a restaurant of my choosing.
-And I don’t do airport transport.”
+And I won’t pick you up from the airport or the train station.”

 Of course, by then it was far too late for us; we had already rented a three-bedroom place and told everyone we knew to look us up if they ever came to Seville.
 And they did.